Someecards Logo

 Genuine friends don't pull that s#$t.

-A week later OP jumped on with another major, and final update.
+A week later OP jumped on with a final update.

 I apologize in advance if this comes out to be a huge f#$king mess.
 It turns out, he's not as innocent as I had previously thought and now I look like a f#$king fool here.
 Last night, I stayed at his place and we talked some more.
 He said he was going to return the necklace first thing this morning.
 Well, he lied.